ropensci/tinkr/tests/testthat/_snaps/to_md/to_md-works.md

 ```

 Data is the most common word which is quite logical for metadata of
 actual datasets.
-Let's also have a look at a regular wordcloud.
+Let’s also have a look at a regular wordcloud.

 ```r
 with(data_words, wordcloud(word, n, max.words = 100))